irisgau/irisgau.github.io/docs/index.markdown

 👋 My name is Iris!

-I find joy in travel, swing dance, and a good laugh.
+I find joy in traveling, dancing, and learning new things.

-I find peace in cooking, walking, and fostering cats.
+I find peace in cooking, fostering cats, and being in the mountains or near the water.

-I'm a former software engineer on the search for meaning within and beyond work.
+I love learning about language, cultures, and how people think.

 [Connect](https://www.linkedin.com/in/irisgau/) with me to learn more :)

+{% include image-gallery.html folder="/assets/images/about" %}

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)